 The final year consists of the creation of an original movement- oriented piece followed by three performances of plays—one classical and two contemporary.
 Additionally, students will perform a 60-minute version of a classical play that will tour NYC schools.
 Students will also have master classes in stage combat, taught by renowned fight director J. Steven White, and on preparing for the acting profession with Emmy Nominated Casting Director Todd Thaler.
 This is followed by industry meetings, assistance in creating a website & reel, and an opportunity to audition for the showcase.

 Classes: Business of Acting, Classical Workshop, Voice Language & Text, Physical Acting, Stage Combat, Special Guest Master Class, Acting Technique for Film

 Admission is by interview and audition.
 Applicants must be 18 years of age or older, and must submit the following:

 - Two letters of recommendation, including the referee’s address and telephone number.
 The letters should be from teacher or persons who can supply a recommendation as to the applicant’s character and potential.
 Referees may be contacted directly.

 - A $65 non-refundable application fee (payable to Stella Adler Studio of Acting, Inc).

-The audition should consist of two monologues: one classical and one contemporary, no longer than 90 seconds each.
+The audition should consist of two monologues: one classical and one contemporary/realism, no longer than 90 seconds each.
 Phone Interviews and Video Auditions are acceptable, if necessary.
-Video Auditions can be uploaded through the Online Application Portal.
+Audition videos can be uploaded to a streaming service such as Youtube or Vimeo and then the link submitted through the Video Auditions Form.
 After the interview and audition have taken place, applicants will be formally notified by phone regarding their acceptance in the program.